Discourse on the Method: Part V: Physics, the heart, and the soul of man and animals

-Descartes does this "to express my judgment regarding ... [his subjects] with greater freedom, without being necessitated to adopt or refute the opinions of the learned".
+Descartes does this "to express my judgment regarding ... [his subjects] with greater freedom, without being necessitated to adopt or refute the opinions of the learned."
+(Descartes' hypothetical world would be a deistic universe.)

 He goes on to say that he "was not, however, disposed, from these circumstances, to conclude that this world had been created in the manner I described; for it is much more likely that God made it at the first such as it was to be."
 Despite this admission, it seems that Descartes' project for understanding the world was that of re-creating creation—a cosmological project which aimed, through Descartes' particular brand of experimental method, to show not merely the possibility of such a system, but to suggest that this way of looking at the world—one with (as Descartes saw it) no assumptions about God or nature—provided the only basis upon which he could see knowledge progressing (as he states in Book II).

 Thus, in Descartes' work, we can see some of the fundamental assumptions of modern cosmology in evidence—the project of examining the historical construction of the universe through a set of quantitative laws describing interactions which would allow the ordered present to be constructed from a chaotic past.

 He goes on to the motion of the blood in the heart and arteries, endorsing the findings of "a physician of England" about the circulation of blood, referring to William Harvey and his work De motu cordis in a marginal note.
 But then he disagrees strongly about the function of the heart as a pump, ascribing the motive power of the circulation to heat rather than muscular contraction.
 He describes that these motions seem to be totally independent of what we think, and concludes that our bodies are separate from our souls.

-He does not seem to distinguish between mind, spirit and soul, which are identified as our faculty for rational thinking.
+He does not seem to distinguish between mind, spirit, and soul, all of which he identifies with our faculty for rational thinking.
 Hence the term "I think, therefore I am."
-All three of these words (particularly "mind" and "soul") can be identified by the single French term âme.
+All three of these words (particularly "mind" and "soul") can be signified by the single French term âme.

 Part VI: Prerequisites for advancing the investigation of Nature

-Descartes begins by noting, without directly referring to it, the recent trial of Galileo for heresy and the condemnation of heliocentrism; he explains that for these reasons he has been slow to publish.
+Descartes begins by obliquely referring to the recent trial of Galileo for heresy and the Church's condemnation of heliocentrism; he explains that for these reasons he has held back his own treatise from publication.
+However, he says, because people have begun to hear of his work, he is compelled to publish these small parts of it (that is, the Discourse, La Dioptrique, Les Météores, and La Géométrie) in order that people not wonder why he doesn't publish.

-Secure on these foundation stones, Descartes shows the practical application of "the Method" in Mathematics and the Science.
+The discourse ends with some discussion of scientific experimentation: Descartes believes that experimentation is indispensable, time-consuming, and yet not easily delegated to others.
+He exhorts the reader to investigate the claims laid out in Dioptrique, Météores, and Géométrie and communicate their findings or criticisms to his publisher; he commits to publishing any such queries he receives along with his answers.